HTTP Request

 }

-Polling Timeout Number No Specify the maximum amount of time, in seconds, that the HTTP action should wait for a polling endpoint to complete.
-Valid values are from 1 to 86400 (24 hours).
+Polling Timeout Number Specify the maximum time, in seconds, that the HTTP action should wait for a polling endpoint to complete.
+Valid values range from 1 to 86,400 (24 hours).